LLAMA: The Low-Level Abstraction For Memory Access: Related work

 \subsection{Multidimensional array libraries}

-There is a class of libraries explicitly focusing on generic multidimensional arrays\cite{boost_multiarray, array_fire, mdarray}.
+There is a class of libraries explicitly focusing on generic multidimensional arrays~\cite{boost_multiarray, array_fire, mdarray}, which are often needed to model scientific problems.
 The central design aspect is usually the specification of a storage order, which determines in which order the multidimensional array's indices are linearized into memory, which has profound implications on the memory access pattern.
 For 2D arrays, this is well known as row- or column-major layout, but the concept generalizes to higher dimensions.
-Some libraries even provide more advanced layouts using space filling curves such as Morton codes or Hilbert curves\cite{MTL4}.
+Some libraries even provide more advanced layouts using space filling curves such as Morton codes or Hilbert curves~\cite{MTL4}, or even support the specification of arbitrary array linearization schemes\cite{mdspan}.

-A variant of such multidimensional array libraries are non-owing multidimensional array wrappers, such as \lstinline{std::mdspan}\cite{mdspan, mdspan_case_study}, which provide a multidimensional array interface on top of existing, flat arrays.
+A variant of such multidimensional array libraries are non-owing multidimensional array wrappers, such as \lstinline{std::mdspan}~\cite{mdspan, mdspan_case_study}, which provide a multidimensional array interface on top of existing, flat storage.
+This separates array functionality from memory allocation, enabling important use cases where data access needs to be mapped to existing regions of storage handled outside the library, e.g. communication buffers prepared by third-party APIs.

-Multidimensional array libraries are typically constructed for arithmetic value types and offer no functionality to split the value type and map parts of it differently.
-Also for structured data, these libraries resolve to a memory location of their value type immediately on access, before further navigation on the value type can continue.
+Multidimensional array libraries are typically constructed for scalar value types and offer no functionality to split, possibly nested, structured value types and map parts of them differently.
+Also, these libraries resolve to a memory location of their value type immediately on access, before further navigation on the value type can continue.

 LLAMA can postpone eager evaluation of an access to a memory location and return an intermediary proxy object, thus avoiding to form memory addresses to full intermediate objects.
-This allows richer possibilities for memory layouts like splitting and rearranging the elements of a data structure.
+This lazy evaluation of access allows richer possibilities for memory layouts like splitting and rearranging the elements of a data structure.
 Storage order and space filling curves are also supported as part of LLAMA's mappings.